-Even though we grow our own apples our family likes to visit an apple orchard each fall as a part of our daughter’s education.
+Even though we have a few of our own apple trees on our property, our family likes to visit an apple orchard each fall as a part of our daughter’s education.

 Visit a pick your own apple orchard this fall!
-Use these handy tips to make a plan to take the whole family or your class apple picking this harvest.
+Use these handy tips to make a plan to take your family or class apple picking this harvest.

 Apples are typically ripe for the picking from Mid-June to Mid-November depending on the variety of apple.
 The most common varieties are just beginning to ripen at this time of year.